Nestled in the Alps, overlooking Lake Thun between Thun and Interlaken, is Switzerland’s best-kept secret: St. Beatus Caves.

-Once you arrive at the caves, you must hike for 15 minutes through waterfalls before you get to the cave opening, museum, and restaurant.
+Once you arrive at the caves, you must hike for 15 minutes through waterfalls before getting to the cave opening, museum, and restaurant.

 The hike through the waterfalls is free of charge and jaw-droppingly beautiful.
 I suggest packing a picnic lunch to enjoy the views from one of the many benches along the trail or plan to savor a delicious Swiss meal at the panoramic restaurant.

 The hiking trail and waterfalls are open year-round.
-However, the caves, the restaurant, and museum are only open from March-November.
-Keep that in mind when planning a trip to Switzerland if you’d like to have the full experience.
+However, the caves, the restaurant, and the museum are only open from March-November.
+When planning a trip to Switzerland, keep that in mind if you’d like to have the full experience.

 Tour the St. Beatus Caves and Museum

 While the waterfall hike is gorgeous, it’s worth getting the whole experience while you’re there.
-For 18 CHF (Swiss Francs), you can tour the caves and museum, or you can visit just the museum for 6 CHF.
+For 18 CHF (Swiss Francs), you can tour the caves and museum or visit just the museum for 6 CHF.